A History of Purdue Pete

 Pete's Origins and History

-Purdue Pete ran onto the field in the spring on 1956, at the pep rally before the September 29 Purdue-Missouri football game.
+Purdue Pete ran onto the field in 1956, at the pep rally before the September 29 Purdue-Missouri football game.
 However, that was not the first time that Purdue students had heard of their new mascot.

 Purdue Pete can trace his heritage back to 1940 when University Book Store owners Doc Epple and Red Sammons hired artist Art Evans to create Pete an advertising logo.
 However, Pete didn't get his name until four years later.